-- Secondary TPE's for this Assignment

-TPE 2 Monitoring Student Learning During Instruction

-TPE 5 Student Engagement
+- TPE 5 Student Engagement

-TPE 9 Instructional Planning
+- TPE 9 Instructional Planning

+- TPE 10 Instructional Time

+- AAAA

-- ➤ TPE 10 Instructional Time - ➤ TPE 11 Social Environment
+- TPE 11 Social Environment

-Lesson Resources Assignment EDMS 543B
+Lesson Resources Assignment

+EDMS 543

 Nearly Developing Meets Meets Exceeds TPE 4 Candidates' Candidates' Candidates' Candidates' Making Content resources and resources and resources and resources and Accessible descriptions will descriptions will descriptions will descriptions will demonstrate little demonstrate some demonstrate demonstrate to no understanding of considerable exceptional understanding of how instructional understanding of understanding of how instructional resources can help how instructional how instructional resources can help provide all resources can help resources can help provide all students with provide all provide all students with access to a students with students with access to a balanced and access to a access to a balanced and comprehensive balanced and balanced and comprehensive curriculum. comprehensive comprehensive curriculum. curriculum. curriculum.